yaazkal/ansible-role-bastille/README.md

 ## Requirements

+* FreeBSD 11.4, 12.2 or 13.0
-This has been tested on FreeBSD 13.0 with Python installed (3.7 recommended).
+* Python installed (3.7 recommended).
+* `ca_root_nss` is also recommended specially on FreeBSD 11.4 in order to not fail when installing custom Bastille version from github tag.

 ## Role variables